hurlybird/Duck/README.md

 ### Classes

-Classes in Duck are similar to classes in any object-oriented system, except they are defined entirely at runtime.
+Classes in Duck are similar to classes in any object-oriented system, except they are defined entirely at run time.
 In fact, you can create and destroy class objects just like any other object.

 ### Interfaces